swiftlang/swift-evolution/proposals/0000-even-more-improved-integers.md

 ## Introduction

-This proposal is an evolution of the [SE-0104][se104].
+This proposal is an evolution of [SE-0104][se104].
 The goal is still to clean up Swifts integer APIs and make them more useful for generic programming.

 The language has evolved in ways that affect integers APIs, since the time original proposal was approved for Swift 3.
-Besides, we attempted to implement the proposed model in The Standard Library and found that some essential APIs were missing, whereas others could be safely removed.
+We also attempted to implement the proposed model in the standard library and found that some essential APIs were missing, whereas others could be safely removed.

-Major changes to the APIs introduced by this proposal (as compared to [SE-0104][se104]) will be listed in a [dedicated section](#major-differences-introduced-by-this-proposal).
+Major changes to the APIs introduced by this proposal (as compared to [SE-0104][se104]) are listed in a [dedicated section](#major-differences-introduced-by-this-proposal).

 ## Motivation